xentara-plugin v1.1

 There are three main strategies for handling the reference once it is resolved:

-You can just store it in an std::weak_ptr, std::reference_wrapper, or xentara::model::SubReference.
-To accoplish this, simply pass a reference to the variable that will store the object reference to xentara::config::Resolver::submit. if you have a member variable *_ioBatch* of type std::weak_ptr<MyIoBatch>, for example, you can write:
+You can just store it in an std::weak_ptr, std::reference_wrapper, xentara::model::ElementAttribute, or xentara::process::ExtendedEvent.
+To accoplish this, simply pass a reference to the variable that will store the object reference to xentara::config::Context::resolve. if you have a member variable *_transaction* of type std::weak_ptr<MyTransaction>, for example, you can write:

 You can call a member function of the referring object.
 To accomplish this, use a lambda: